 To find the best life insurance deals for your needs, you should start by calculating exactly how much cover your family will require.
 You can do this quickly and easily using our free life insurance cover calculator, which provides you with a guide to the amount of cover you may need based on factors like your annual income, number of dependants, and outstanding mortgage or debts.

 Get started if you're unsure what cover you need

 There are lots of different types of life insurance, and the kind you pick will impact your premiums.
 Level term life insurance and mortgage protection life insurance are the two most common types - and the latter is generally cheaper than the former, as the amount of cover reduces over the term of the policy.

 There are pros and cons to both types of life insurance, so be sure to consider your options carefully before purchasing a policy.
 However, if mortgage protection cover is sufficient for your needs, you will most likely save money by choosing this type of policy over another.

-A shorter policy will generally cost less than one with a longer term.
-While you certainly shouldn't take out a shorter term policy than you need just to save money, it's a good idea to consider what term would be sufficient to provide your family with financial security.
+A shorter-term policy will generally cost less than one with a longer term.
+While you certainly shouldn't take out a shorter term than you need just to save money, it's always advisable to consider what term would be sufficient to provide your family with financial security.
 For example, if your home will be paid off and children grown up within 20 years, you may decide a 30-year policy is not worth the extra money.